subscriptions-project/swg-js/docs/entitlements-flow.md

 # SwG Entitlements Flow

-This flow would notify the publication site when SwG believes that the reader is entitled to read the content, e.g. due to previously pruchased subscription.
+This flow would notify the publication site when SwG believes that the reader is entitled to read the content, e.g. due to previously purchased subscription.
 See [Subscriptions APIs](./core-apis.md).

 It's recommended that the site install entitlements listener as early as practical using `setOnEntitlementsResponse` method.